Melissa Bradshaw, Ph.D

 B.A. in English, Brigham Young University, August 1992

-Writing Across the Curriculum Coordinator, Loyola University Chicago, 2014-present
+Writing Across the Curriculum Coordinator, Loyola University Chicago, 2014-2022

 Senior Lecturer and Associate Graduate Faculty, English Department, Loyola University Chicago, 2010-present